 - Certify a document with a visible or hidden signature so that recipients can verify authenticity with or without seeing a visible signature on the page

-- Automatically embed certificate data to support long-term validation (new in Acrobat XI and Reader XI)
+- Automatically embed certificate data to support long-term validation

 - Validate all signatures, confirming the identity of everyone who signed the document